 Compare Pit Bulls to an AR15 Sporting Rifle

 Authorities said criminal and civil charges await the Pit Bull’s owner.
 That is all well and good.
 But where is the outrage from politicians?
 An AR-15 cannot jump off a table and shoot someone.
 But a dog trained to kill bulls sure can.
 Isn’t it only fair to ban pit bulls or have their teeth removed?

 The so-called “high capacity” magazine ban compares to this.
 This limits how many rounds law-abiding citizens can have in their weapons for self-defense.
 So why not pull the teeth out of a guard dog’s mouth so that only police dogs can have teeth?

 Only The Government Should Have Guns and Dangerous Dogs?

-Won't the world be a safer place if only the government has weapons and dangerous dogs?
-I mean, after all, look at how great King George or Pol Pot was.
+Won’t the world be safer if only the government has weapons and dangerous dogs?
+After all, look at how great King George or Pol Pot was.
 That is what they wanted, right?
 In any event, this should not be hard to achieve.
-Also, it will probably garner a lot of votes from soccer moms and Millennials.
+Also, it will probably garner many votes from soccer moms and Millennials.

 - Nothing in the Bill of Rights comes close to the “shall not be infringed” language of the Second Amendment.

 - Only the government can have over ten rounds in their firearms in the Golden State.